-If you haven’t read it yet, I highly recommend that you check it out here, since we are going to use some concepts learned in that article.
+If you haven’t read it yet, I highly recommend that you check it out on the NodeJS article, since we are going to use some concepts learned in that article.

 In this article, we’re going to explore how to build real-time applications using a Parse Hook for a NextJS application.
 Hope you enjoy 🙂Read More

 Building awesome apps in the blink of an eye using NextJS and Parse as a Backend